waiwera/waiwera/doc/user/setup_sources.rst

 There is also a **"zones"** array value which can be used to specify :ref:`mesh_zones`, instead of (or as well as) cells containing the sources.
 When this is used, a source will be added to each cell in any of the specified zones.

 .. index:: sources; injection
+.. _injection:

 Injection
 =========

+Specifying a positive **"rate"** value gives an injection source.
+It is also possible to specify time-dependent injection rates using a "table" source control (see :ref:`table_source_controls`), i.e. a rank-2 array of times and rates instead of a single fixed scalar flow rate.

 When injecting mass, each source can inject only one mass component at a time.
 Depending on the :ref:`eos` (EOS) module being used, there may be multiple mass components being simulated (see :ref:`conservation_equations`).
 Hence, it is necessary to specify which component is being injected, via the **"component"** value.
 Components can be referred to either by name (string) or by index (1-based), according to the list of component names for the EOS being used.
 If no component is specified, the default "water" will be used.